mszell/introdatasci/README.md

 * Code optimization
 * Introduction to network science
 * Skewed data
-* Graph properties
-* Network models
 * Network analysis and visualization
 * Graph algorithms
+* Machine learning
+* Information theory
+* Data cleaning and pitfalls

 These topics come after the first half of the course (not included here) which covers programming fundamentals in Python.